leiwang198506/leiwang198506/README.md

 - 👋 Hi, I’m @leiwang198506
 - 👀 I’m passionate about Data.
-- 🌱 I’m looking to collaborate on Data Analysis job.
+- 🌱 I’m looking to collaborate on Data Analysis projects.
 - 📫 How to reach me: leiwang198506@gmail.com

 <!---